Lynx64/GamepadAutoStandby/README.md

-# Gamepad Auto Standby
+# GamePad Auto Standby
-This is a Wii U plugin which makes the Gamepad automatically enter standby mode or power off when left idle for a configurable amount of time (similar to any other controller).
+This is a Wii U plugin which makes the GamePad automatically enter standby mode or power off when left idle for a configurable amount of time (similar to any other controller).

 ## Installation
 Download the latest release from [here](https://github.com/Lynx64/GamepadAutoStandby/releases)<br/>